Theatre and Dance Department Mission, Philosophy and Outcomes

 Departmental mission statement

-The Cornell College Department of Theatre strives to examine the human experience through the study, practice, and production of theatre.
+The Cornell College Department of Theatre and Dance strives to examine the human experience through the study, practice, and production of theatre.

 We believe in…